Jeff Clark, Senior Analyst, GoldSilver

 Every investor should have some silver around for this very reason.

-Keep in mind that silver bullion can be sold virtually anywhere in the world.
+Keep in mind that silver coins and bars bullion can be sold virtually anywhere in the world.

 Here are couple good examples… check out how much more silver gained than gold in the two biggest precious metals bull markets in the modern era:

 Gain from 1970 low to 1980 high